 JUBILEE JUMPSTART - day care center for neighborhood residents.

-L'ARCHE - permanent homes where mentally handicapped and non-mentally handicapped live in community together.
+L'ARCHE GWDC - permanent homes where adults with and without intellectual disabilities live in community together.

 TASSC (Torture Abolition and Survivors Support Coalition International) - provides assistance to newly settled survivors of torture and advocates against torture anywhere.